venteur/interview-screening-knightpath/README.md

 ## Requirements

-1. You should use 3 separate serverless compute (One to create the request, one to process the request and one to return the results).
+1. You should use 3 separate serverless compute.
 2. After receiving the positions in a first function you should trigger the second function to calculate the moves asynchronously.
 3. You should handle and display the errors appropriately.
 4. You should use a storage to keep the data you have calculated.